techcoderx/vsc-blocks-backend/README.md

-# VSC Blocks Backend
+# Magi Blocks Backend

-Backend server for [VSC Blocks](https://vsc.techcoderx.com).
+Backend server for [Magi Blocks](https://vsc.techcoderx.com).
 This is an extension of [go-vsc-node](https://github.com/vsc-eco/go-vsc-node) which provides the following services:

 - Contract verifier
 - Network stats indexer